Acupuncture without Needles for Children- A Gentle Alternative to Drugs

 - Weak constitution

-The specifics of each treatment (frequency, dosage, strength) depend on the practitioner, the age, and condition of the child, among other factors.
+The specifics of each treatment (frequency, dosage, strength) depend on the age, and condition of the child, among other factors (diet and lifestyle etc).

 Treatments for children are actually very brief: a typical treatment generally lasts only one to five minutes.
 Generally speaking, the older the child, the longer the treatment.